Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 `System.ClientModel` provides shared primitives, abstractions, and helpers for .NET service client libraries.

-`System.ClientModel` allows client libraries built from its components to expose common functionality in a consistent fashion, so that once you learn how to use these APIs in one client library, you'll know how to use them in other client libraries as well.

 ## Getting started

 Typically, you will not need to install `System.ClientModel`.